Mercedes-Benz K4A 025K4B 050 · K4C 025 · K4A 040W3A 040 · W3B 050 · W4B 025W4A 018 · W4B 035 | |

 Successor: | 4G-Tronic |

-The Mercedes-Benz first series of automatic transmission was produced from 1961 to 1983 in four- and three-speed variants for Mercedes-Benz passenger cars.
+The Mercedes-Benz first series of automatic transmission was produced from 1961 to 1983 in 4- and 3-speed variants for Mercedes-Benz passenger cars.
 In addition, variants for commercial vehicles were offered.

 This transmission was the first Mercedes-Benz automatic transmission in-house developing.[1]
 Before this, the company used semi-automatic systems like a vacuum-powered shifting for overdrive or the "Hydrak" hydraulic automatic clutch system.
-Alternatively, they bought automatic transmissions of other vendors, such as BorgWarner.
+Alternatively, they bought automatic transmissions of other vendors, such as the Detroit gear 3-speed automatic transmission from BorgWarner for the 300 c and 300 d (not to be confused with the later 300 D and its successors).

 The automatic transmissions are for engines with longitudinal layout for rear-wheel-drive layout passenger cars.
 The control of the fully automatic system is fully hydraulic and it uses electrical wire only for the kickdown solenoid valve and the neutral safety switch.

-Physically, it can be recognized for its pan which uses sixteen bolts.
+Physically, it can be recognized for its pan which uses 16 bolts.

 The K4A 025 (without type designation) is the first of the series, launched in April 1961 for the W111 220 SEb, later replaced with the more reliable K4C 025 (type 722.2).
 It is a 4-speed unit and uses fluid coupling (also referred in some manuals as hydraulic/automatic clutch).